TheWizardsCode/Character-Dev/Assets/Wizards Code/Character AI/Animation/Animations/Movement/README.md

-Animations in the folder are from the Unity Multipurpose Avatar project.
-They are available under an MIT license.
+Most Animations in this folder are from the Unity Multipurpose Avatar project.
-Go and check UMA out, it's awesome!

 Note that these animations are incomplete.
-They don't really do what they claim :-(, for the most part.
+Many don't really do what they imply in their name :-(, for the most part.
 They are placeholders until we can get a full set of animations together that do what they are supposed to do.

 Unity Multipurpose Avatar System, or UMA for short, is a free character creation and modification system with lots of cool features.
 UMA was designed with flexibility in mind, so although it's primary purpose is for working